PubsandBeer

 Coach House - Farrier's Best Bitter3.90AcceptableOrange/copper colour with no head.
 Some bitterness, bit watery, some dry hop on finish.
 Fine, if not exciting

-Skinner's - Keelover4.20AcceptableClear copper colour, thin off white head.
+Skinner's (now brewed by Goodh) - Keelover4.20AcceptableClear copper colour, thin off white head.
 Flowery earthy hop aroma.
 Bit of fruit.
 Fine in mouth.
 Bit of muddy dryness on end.
 OK bitter, with nice subtle aroma.

 Hadrian and Border - Flotsam4.00AcceptableI believe that this is my first beer from this brewery.
 Pale copper with beige head.
 Bit rubbery on aroma, bit of smoke.
 Earthy bitter.
 Fine.
 OK, slightly citrusy.
 Hop finish is quite nice.